hyperledger/fabric/docs/source/cc_service.md

 #### bin/release

 For chaincode as an external service, the `bin/release` script is responsible for providing the `connection.json` to the peer by placing it in the `RELEASE_OUTPUT_DIR`.
-The `connection.json` file has the following JSON structure
+The `connection.json` file has the following JSON structure:

 * **address** - chaincode server endpoint accessible from peer.
 Must be specified in “<host>:<port>” format.
 * **domain** - chaincode service domain name.
 If the address is not authorized by the TLS certificate of the chaincode service, you can specify an authorized address through domain.